kai-jacobsen/kb-documentation/02_getting-started/setup_inline_editing.md

 ##Setup inline editing

-Each module comes automatically with front-end controls which is accessible when "Show editable elements" is turned on in the admin bar.
+Each module comes with front-end controls which are accessible when "Show editable elements" is turned on in the admin bar.

 ![](femodal.gif)